ciscoAnass/Jenkins/files/9-Gitlab-Integration.md

 ```

 Now let' run our containers :

 ```bash
 sudo docker-compose up -d
 ```

 ---

 ## Part 2 : Set Up Gitlab

-- Go to your browser and get access to this link : **[Gitlab](http://localhost:8929)**
+- Open your browser and go to : **[Gitlab](http://localhost:8929)**
-- In the username Area put  **root**
+- In the username field, enter **root**
-- To get the password of Your gitlab execute this command :
+- To retrieve your GitLab password, run the following command:

 ```bash
 sudo docker exec -it gitlab-anass grep 'Password:' /etc/gitlab/initial_root_password
 ```

-- Copy and Paste the password and Access to your Gitlab
+- Copy and paste the password to log in to GitLab.
-- Now right after accessing to your Gitlab Portal , Create a project and name it whatever you want.
+- Once logged in, create a new project and name it as you wish.
-- Now It's Time to generate a Access Token  for your repo :
+- Now, it's time to generate an Access Token for your repository:
-- Go to Setting ---> Access Tokens ---> Add New Token
+- Go to Settings → Access Tokens → Add New Token.
-- Name it whatever you want , and give it this scopes : **"api - read_repository - write_repository"**
+- Name it as you wish and assign the following scopes: **"api - read_repository - write_repository"**
-- Copy the Access Token and Save in safe File because it's the last time you gonna see it.
+- Copy the Access Token and save it in a secure file, as this is the last time you will see it.

 ---

 ## Part 3 : Set Up Jenkins

 - Go to your browser and get access to this link : **[Jenkins](http://localhost:8080)**
 - In the username Area put  **admin**
 - To get the password of Your Jenkins execute this command :

 ```bash
 sudo docker exec -it jenkinsb-anass cat /var/jenkins_home/secrets/initialAdminPassword